JerBouma/ThePassiveInvestor/README.md

 * Last five annual returns
 * Graph depicting the adjusted close prices over the last 10 years

+The input should either be an Excel File (with solely tickers in it) or via Yahoo Finance's ETF or Mutual Fund Screener (see [here](https://finance.yahoo.com/screener/etf/new) and [here](https://finance.yahoo.com/screener/mutualfund/new)).
+Note that the program <u>can not</u> handle stocks, bonds or anything else than a fund.
+This is because the data used is only available for funds and equity investing is not considered Passive Investing.

 An example of the output can be found in the GIF below.
-This depicts several ETFs found automatically collected from [the Top ETFs according to Yahoo Finance](https://finance.yahoo.com/etfs).
+This depicts several ETFs collected from [the Top ETFs according to Yahoo Finance](https://finance.yahoo.com/etfs).
 ![](Images/outputExample.gif)
-<p><i>Example of several ETFs from Yahoo Finance</i></p>

 ### The Spreadsheet
 The spreadsheet allow you to input your investment choices and track them accordingly.
 It uses data as input from what the program creates, but can also be used independently.
 It features the following.